 What happens when your license is suspended?
 You should be listed on the NDA database with a suspension in one state.
 To check and see if you are listed on it there is a form you must complete and have your signature notarized, and then mail the completed form to the National Driver Register.
 They will not process forms that are not notarized.
 You then can find out if you are listed on the NDR.

-While every state’s minimum penalty will vary, driving with a suspended license is a serious offense for which there can be serious consequences.
-For example, in Florida, you may face hefty fines and even jail time for two months for your first violation.
-Your second violation could be considered a misdemeanor and jail time can be up to a year.
+You can reinstate your driver’s license, but you must follow your state’s requirements before obtaining a new license.
+While every state’s minimum penalty will vary, driving with a suspended license is a serious offense with severe consequences.
+For example, you may face hefty fines and even jail time for two months for your first violation in Florida.
+Your second violation could be considered a misdemeanor, and jail time can be up to a year.

 What happens when the suspension is resolved?